E1.4 Create and interpret simple maps of familiar places.

 In class, we studied concepts related to the movement of objects and people.

-• When taking walks, point out some landmarks to your child to help him or her find his or her way around.
+• When taking walks, point out some landmarks to your children to help them find their way home.

 • Take different routes to the same location and discuss the longest and shortest.